preciofishbone/OmniaFx/docs/tutorials/omnia-learn/teamwork-app/README.md

 //Inject IAppService (Omnia.Fx.Apps.IAppService)
 IAppService AppService;

-//Then you can
+//Then it is able to

-//- Get a Teamwork by SharePoint site url AppService.WorkWithTeamwork().GetTeamworkAppAsync
+//- get a Teamwork by SharePoint site url AppService.WorkWithTeamwork().GetTeamworkAppAsync

-//- Attach a SharePoint site to a new Teamwork AppService.WorkWithTeamwork().AttachO365GroupAsync AppService.WorkWithTeamwork().AttachSharePointTeamSiteAsync AppService.WorkWithTeamwork().AttachSharePointCommunicationSiteAsync
+//- create a new Teamwork and attach an existing SharePoint site to it.
+AppService.WorkWithTeamwork().AttachO365GroupAsync
+AppService.WorkWithTeamwork().AttachSharePointTeamSiteAsync
+AppService.WorkWithTeamwork().AttachSharePointCommunicationSiteAsync
 AppService.WorkWithTeamwork().AttachYammerGroupAsync
 AppService.WorkWithTeamwork().AttachMicrosoftTeamAsync

-//- Create a new Teamwork AppService.WorkWithTeamwork().CreateFacebookWorkplaceGroupAsync
+//- create a new Teamwork AppService.WorkWithTeamwork().CreateFacebookWorkplaceGroupAsync
 AppService.WorkWithTeamwork().CreateYammerGroupAsync
 AppService.WorkWithTeamwork().CreateMicrosoftTeamAsync